 Let’s face it: coaching can be a lonely profession and it can be easy to become stuck in a practice rut, doing the same things with the same clients in the same way without any channel to express the ideas, fears and tears that come from this.
 Coaches face not only their clients’ frustrations and challenges, but their own too.
 And often they have no place to release and explore this.

-That’s where the supervisor comes in.
+That’s where the coaching supervisor comes in.

 Checklists, assessments and stern looks over pince-nez is as far from coaching supervision as can be imagined!

-As a supervisor, my role is not to know best but to offer a space for unknowing – a space for exploring possibilities and ideas and for surfacing unexpressed emotions, fears and worries around professional practice.
+As a supervisor, my role is not to know best but to offer a space of unknowing – a space for exploring possibilities and ideas and for surfacing unexpressed emotions, fears and worries around professional practice.

 It is a cliché in the supervision world to talk of ‘super-vision’; however, while I find it a little twee, I can’t deny its aptness for describing what we do.
 It’s not that we’re ‘super’.
 It’s that we create a higher place from which to zone in, with our supervisee, on their practice, allowing us to notice the patterns, processes and things to be learnt, and to find a space for connecting to our purpose and passion in what we do.